Introduction to Statistical Learning

 Bias-Variance Tradeoff

-The expected test MSE can be written as:
+Consider x_0, the predictor(s) of an observation that is not in the training data.
+The expected test MSE at x_0 can be written as:

 \mathbb{E}\bigl(y_0 - \hat{f}(x_0)\bigr)^2 = \text{Var}(\hat{f}(x_0)) + [\text{Bias}(\hat{f}(x_0))]^2 + \text{Var}(\epsilon)